PaddlePaddle/Paddle/doc/design/scope.md

 1. Every variable only belongs to one certain Scope.

-    Variable can not be shared between nets, if we want to use variables from different scope we can use `Parent scope`.
+    Variable can not be shared between scopes, if we want to use variables from different scope we can use `Parent scope`.

 1. Scope should destruct all Variables within it when itself is destructed.